Amarjit-ph/programming/README.md

 ### 🏃‍♀️ Keep Moving
 Feel free to add more content as you progress!
 Happy coding, and remember that perseverance is key to mastering programming.
 Keep pushing your limits!

+### Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.